Syndestad/Syndestad.github.io/content/blog/2021-08-09-test-for-trend-in-proportions/index.markdown

-Using data listed in [table two](https://doi.org/10.1016/j.annonc.2020.11.009) we will test if patients with breast cancer responds better to Olaparib treatment if the tumor has a mutation in a [HR gene](https://en.wikipedia.org/wiki/Homologous_recombination).
+Using data listed in [table two](https://doi.org/10.1016/j.annonc.2020.11.009) we will test if there is a trend over response in patients with breast cancer treated with Olaparib if the tumor has a mutation in a [HR gene](https://en.wikipedia.org/wiki/Homologous_recombination).
 Response is our ordinal value where "CR+PR" represent a tumor shrinkage of 30-100% (Complete or Partial Response), "SD" (Stable disease) represent a shrinkage of less than 30% to 20% increace, while "PD" (Progressive disease) is an increace of more than 20%.
 Mutational status is our nominal value with the values HR-mutated or Wild-type